HunterKart/proficiency-faculty-evaluation/docs/prd.md

     3. All necessary API keys and credentials have been acquired.
     4. Credentials are to be securely documented and provided to the development team.
 -   **Dev Note:** This is a critical-path project management task, not a software development task.
 It blocks development on multiple features.

+**Story 1.10: Implement Core API Middleware**

+-   **Depends on:** Story 1.1, Story 1.2
+-   **Blocks:** Story 1.3, Story 1.6a, Story 1.7
+-   **As a** Developer, **I want** a set of shared API middleware to be implemented, **so that** all API requests have consistent logging, error handling, and database session management.
+-   **Acceptance Criteria:**
+    1. A request logging middleware is created that logs key information (request ID, method, path, duration) in a structured JSON format.
+    2. A global error handling middleware is created that catches unhandled exceptions and returns a standardized JSON error response, including a `requestId`.
+    3. A middleware or dependency is created to manage the database session lifecycle per request.
+    4. A middleware adds a unique `X-Request-ID` to every request and response for log tracing.

+**Story 1.11: Establish Frontend Mocking Infrastructure**

+-   **Depends on:** Story 1.1
+-   **Blocks:** Story 1.3, Story 1.4, Story 1.5, Story 1.6a
+-   **As a** Frontend Developer, **I want** a mock server infrastructure to be established, **so that** I can develop and test UI components without a dependency on the live backend API.
+-   **Acceptance Criteria:**
+    1.  `msw` (Mock Service Worker) is integrated into the frontend (`apps/web`) development environment.
+    2. The mock server is enabled by default during local development (`pnpm dev`) and for all unit/integration tests (`vitest`).
+    3. Initial mock handlers are created for core authentication and user profile endpoints.
+    4. The frontend `README.md` is updated with instructions on how to create and manage mock handlers.

 #### **Epic 2: Historical Data Onboarding & System Priming**